Suicide Squad: Interim stories (between Vol. 1–2)

-Background

-Though John Ostrander's Suicide Squad (vol. 1) series was canceled in 1992 with issue #66, the concept lived on in various DC storylines throughout the years.
-What follows is a breakdown of the Squad's various odd appearances over the years.

-Plot synopsis

-Superboy (vol. 3): "Watery Grave"

-The Squad resurfaces in a three-issue Superboy (vol. 3) arc, with a lineup consisting of Captain Boomerang, Deadshot, King Shark, Knockout, Sam Makoa, and Sidearm (who meets his death in the following issue).
-Superboy himself joins the Squad to assist in taking out a Pacific Rim crime cartel called the Silicon Dragons.
-Writer Karl Kesel claims to have considered killing Captain Boomerang during this arc.
+The Squad resurfaces in a three-issue Superboy (vol. 3) arc, consisting of Captain Boomerang, Deadshot, King Shark, Knockout, Sam Makoa, and Sidearm (who meets his death in the following issue).
+Superboy joins the Squad to assist in taking out a Pacific Rim crime cartel called the Silicon Dragons.

-Hawk & Dove (vol. 4)

-In the Hawk & Dove (vol. 4) miniseries, superheroes Hawk and Dove (Sasha Martens and Wiley Wolverman) are targeted by the government who assemble a new Suicide Squad to subdue the pair.
+In the Hawk & Dove (vol. 4) miniseries, Hawk and Dove are targeted by the government who assemble a new Suicide Squad to subdue the pair.
 Squad members at the time include Bronze Tiger, Count Vertigo, Deadshot, Flex, Quartzite, Shrapnel, and Thermal.

-Chase (vol. 1): "Letdowns"

 Amanda Waller reforms the Squad once again in Chase #2.
 D.E.O. agent Cameron Chase joins Bolt, Copperhead, Killer Frost, and Sledge on a mission to take out a South American military base, only to be betrayed by the villains.

-Superman: Our Worlds at War Secret Files & Origins: "Resources"

-The brief story "Resources" (one of several in the issue) depicts Amanda Waller assembling the Squad that is seen in the Adventures of Superman arc.

-Adventures of Superman (vol. 1): "The Doomsday Protocol"

 Lex Luthor organizes another Suicide Squad during his term as President of the United States so that they can recruit Doomsday to battle the alien Imperiex.
 This version of the Squad consists of Chemo, Mongul, Plasmus, and Shrapnel; it is led by Manchester Black, under the supervision of Steel.
-Doomsday seemingly kills most of the Squad upon his release, but all of the characters turn up alive in later comics.

 Suicide Squad (vol. 2)

-Background

 Keith Giffen's short-lived Suicide Squad run (which began in November 2001 and lasted 12 issues) is something of a darkly humorous analog to the writer's former work on Justice League International, and follows a new version of the Squad, designated Task Force Omega, and run by Sgt.
 Frank Rock.
 Together with his right-hand man Bulldozer, Rock taps new characters Havana and Modern to round out the team's mobile HQ.
 President Lex Luthor and Secretary of Metahuman Affairs Amanda Waller are shown to be supplying the Squad's assignments.

 Rock is thought by several other characters to have been deceased since the end of World War II, and they are surprised to see him alive and well.
-Two flashback stories provide some context for Rock's current-day activities, but the series' final issue strongly implies that Rock is an (as-yet-unidentified) impostor.
+Two flashback stories provide some context for Rock's current-day activities, but the series' final issue strongly implies that Rock is an impostor.